Gabrity/Number-Recognition-With-Neural-Networks/README.md

 http://neuralnetworksanddeeplearning.com/index.html

-The code is written in C# under .NET Framework 4.6.1
+The goal of this project is to create a deep learining neural network capable of number recognition.
+The code is written in C# under .NET Framework 4.6.1.

 Demo project for showing the use of:

-*Design patterns
+-Design patterns
-*SOLID design principles
+-SOLID design principles
-*Unit testing (todo)
+-Unit testing (in progress)